shadow-1310/obsedian_notes/647-palindromic substrings.md

 - run the loop till left >= 0 and right < len(s) and s[left] == s[right]
 - and increase count by 1 each time
 #### mistakes
+- use 2 for loops for odd and even separately as it will be easy.
 #### code snippet
 ```python